 Students will perform a public recital on their primary instrument or voice to consist of 45-50 minutes of actual music.
 Repertoire will be chosen with the consent of and in consultation with the applied instructor.
 Preparation and presentation of the performance will be the culmination of private applied lessons.
 This capstone class will embody the senior writing requirement.
 A faculty jury is required no less than one month before the scheduled recital date.
 Students will demonstrate an advanced level of proficiency that includes technical mastery and artistic interpretation in the public presentation of repertoire reflective of their semesters of private study.
 The recital should present a variety of styles and genres.
-Vocal and piano students will present memorized literature.
-Instrumental and vocal students will secure the services of an accompanist.
-Fall/Spring
+Vocal and piano students will secure the services of an accompanist.
+Fall/Spring.

-MUSC 497Z - Senior SEWS Writing Requirement (0 cr hr) Fall/Spring as needed.
+MUSC 497Z - Senior SEWS Writing Requirement (0 cr hr) Fall/ Spring as needed.